recc-tech/tech/checklists/weekly/mcr-video-setup.md

 ## Essentials

 - [ ] The stream is running smoothly on Church Online Platform.
+- [ ] After the kids broadcast, vMix is recording (this should be triggered automatically).
 - [ ] Sound is working and cameras are responsive.
 - [ ] Titles are up to date in vMix.
 - [ ] The pre-stream title loop looks good (e.g., the text is not overlapping with the logo).